MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/field.rst

 LFRic Fields
 ------------

-This section provides an overview of fields and how they should be initialised and used in an application.
+This section provides an overview of the different variations of fields and how they should be initialised and used in an application.

 An LFRic field holds data over the horizontal domain of a mesh.
 Its design supports the LFRic separation concern by preventing direct access to the data.
 Model manipulation of data should only be done by passing the field to a kernel or PSyclone built-in.

-The data held by a field represents one of a number of :ref:`function spaces <section function space>`.
-The function space describes the layout of data points on each 3-dimensional cell.
-A field can represent 32-bit real, 64-bit real or integer data, and can hold more than one set of data of same function space and data type.
+While the type of an LFRic field definds the type (real or integer) and kind (32-bit or 64-bit) of data, all other aspects of the data depend on the choice of :ref:`function space <section function space>` used to initialise the field, including the layout of data points on each 3-dimensional cell.

 Initialising new fields
 =======================